Cinnamon and Kale

 • Add the chopped garlic and fry for a couple of minutes more.

-• Add the chopped tomatoes, lentils, herbs, spices and seasoning, plus the water and stock cube.
+• Add the chopped tomatoes, lentils, dried herbs, spices and seasoning, plus the water and stock cube.
 Simmer gently for 20 minutes, stirring occasionally to avoid the lentils sticking.

 • Serve hot with a drizzle of olive oil and a garnish of herbs.

-Keyword Red lentils, Winter Soup
+Keyword Red lentils, Store cupboard meals, Winter Soup

-Please note nutritional information is for guidance only
+Please note nutritional information is per serving and is provided for guidance only.

 « Healthy Cottage Pie

-2 ingredient hummus »
+2 Ingredient Hummus »

 Leave a Reply Cancel reply